EurovisionworldEurovisionworld

 Night 5 - Saturday, 28 February:

 L'ultima notte!
-All 30 acts performed again with the top 5 (totaled from Nights 1, 2, 3, & 5) advancing to the Superfinal.
+All 30 acts performed again with the top five (totaled from Nights 1, 2, 3, and 5) advancing to the Superfinal.
 The top act in the Superfinal took home the Sanremo 2026 crown, and the opportunity to represent Italy at Eurovision 2026.
 Vote determined via 33% radio jury, 33% press jury (TV, online media), 34% televote.

 Italy in the Eurovision Song Contest